Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards.

 In vitro testing and integration with epidemiological data

-- What are the cellular processes involved in mutations caused by exposure to chemical carcinogens and ionising radiation?
+- What are the cellular processes involved in mutations and other biological changes caused by exposure to chemical carcinogens and ionising radiation?

-- Can these mutational signatures be used to identify causal agents in population studies?
+- Can these biological signatures of environmental toxicants be used to identify exposures to particular causal agents in population studies?

 - What is the effect of the gut microbiome in detoxifying common environmental pollutants?